krstffr/matryoshka/README.md

     nestableCreateable: false,
     // You can define you own key/values which will be stored inside the nestable
     homeLocation: 'Siberia!',
+    // This nestable will be previewable
+    previewable: true,
     fields: [
         { name: 'dollName', type: 'text' },
         { name: 'dollSize', type: 'select', selectableData: [